janat08/GoNordVPN/README.md

 # GoNordVPN
-GUI NordVPN client created in Golang for Linux.
+GUI NordVPN client in Golang for Linux.
-(Mainly for Linux)

 Created by lazy computer science student